PyxelM/alucinara/content/flora/2nd realm/morellic region/longleaf/longleaf.md

 ### Uses
-It is then used as a canvas for artwork or heraldry, and is often as an outer clothing item.
+It is then used as a canvas for artwork or heraldry, and is often as an outer clothing item.`

----
-# Names
-Proto-Morellic: *Sidhiri* `/s̠iˈdʱi.ri/`

-Sarvaran: *Syrýra* `/syˈɾý.ɾa/`

-Stonechild Imperial: *Sïrý* `/sɪˈrý/`

 [^1]: Years Ago